![]() |

 The Libro Parlante was distributed already in 1982 by Clementoni.
 The pictured toy was manufactured late in 1987 and doesn't sport the Clementoni logo.

-This late Libro Parlante includes the
+This Libro Parlante

-Speech-ROM on the main printed
+Speech-ROM on the main printed circuit board (PCB).

 The first version of the Libro